inventree/inventree-docs/docs/app/translation.md

 ## Translation Support

-The InvenTree app, much like the InvenTree web-based application, is designed to support multiple language translations.
+The InvenTree app is designed to support multiple language translations.

 As with the web application, translations are community contributed - if the app does not support your native language, contributions are very welcome!